weegreenblobbie/p5js-player/README.md

 The `div` tag must contain the following attributes:

 * `class="p5js-player"`, this is what identifes the div element is the player widget
-* `width`, the width of the sketch canvas
+* `width`, the width of the sketch canvas, reserves space
-* `height`, the height of the skeetch canvs, reserves space
+* `height`, the height of the sketch canvs, reserves space
 * `sketch`, the url to a `.html` file with your p5.js sketch

 Your sketch .html